savannahestridge/unaccompanied_tableau_analysis/README.md

 ### Conclusion

-This analysis provides an overview of trends in arrivals, detention durations, and sponsor placements among unaccompanied minors arriving at the United States border between FY2012 and mid-FY2024.
-Although the number of arrivals fluctuated during this period, the data show a gradual diversification in countries of origin and a steady decline in average time spent in ORR custody, despite increasing arrivals.
-Regional disparities in detention durations were evident, suggesting that region of origin is associated with differences in case processing.
-Shifts in the age and gender distributions further indicate evolving migration dynamics among unaccompanied minors.
+This analysis documents trends in arrivals, detention durations, and sponsor placements among unaccompanied minors arriving at the United States border between FY2012 and mid-FY2024.
+The findings show a steady diversification of countries of origin, a decline in average time spent in ORR custody despite increasing arrivals, and persistent regional disparities in detention durations.
+Changes in age and gender distributions further suggest evolving migration dynamics among unaccompanied minors.
+Given that these minors are not guaranteed a right to legal representation, understanding these trends is critical for informing future policy, case management practices, and protection strategies.